yusufekrembm/EasyWay/README.md

 # EasyWay Application

+This project does not contain deprecated methods.
+This project has been developed using new technologies and structures.

 EasyWay is an application that combines weather updates, travel guides, QR code scanning, new movie information, YouTube integration, note-taking, and a shopping list.
 With this app, you can receive real-time weather updates, explore travel destinations, scan QR codes, discover new movies and where to watch them, watch YouTube videos, take notes, and create a shopping list.

 ## Features